November 10, 2025

 • Schedule quarterly business reviews: To discuss trends, share feedback, explore new ideas, and stay aligned as needs evolve.

-Step #3: Leverage Technology and Data
+#3: Leverage Technology and Data

-• Look for vendors with technology platforms: When considering vendors, look for ones that have centralized ordering and invoicing, automated spend tracking, real-time dashboards with analytics.
+• Look for vendors with technology platforms: When considering vendors, look for ones that have centralized ordering and invoicing, automated spend tracking, and real-time dashboards with analytics.

 How Fooda Eliminates Vendor Management Complexity